Marketing Masti 2006

 The year 2006 saw a definitive change in this trend.
 Marketers are experimenting with more.
 Traditionally, we have always offered a product with a product.
 A spoon with a packet of Tea.
 Now, we have a service being offered with a product.
 Pespsodent offered its buyers a coupon for a Café Coffee Day cup of coffee at any of its 370 and odd Cafes in the country.
 Shortly, expect to have a product offered with a service.
 Maybe a DVD player with a Television channel subscription?
 Or a free bottle of Oil to take home with every Body Massage at a spa?
 Travel First Class by Kingfisher Airlines and you will get a chauffeur driven car for a destination drop!

-Colas join the Social Ostracism Categories: 2006 was a defining year for the Cola companies in India.
-India and the Indian at large appeared as connected to the world as any, when it came to issues of health and environment.
+Colas join the Social Ostracism Categories: 2006 was a defining year for the Cola companies in

 The food and drink category is progressively getting polarized into two segments.
 Junk food at one end and Real food at another.
 Junk food is getting the status of what I call a “social ostracism category”.
 Other social ostracism category products sitting higher on the sensitivity scale of the consumer at large are the Cigarettes, liquor, 'Gutkha' categories.
 Food now joins the lowest rungs of these.
 Junk food in particular and the Colas as a non-staple beverage.
 Junk food and junk drink, if you may call them that.